APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 • Restructuring expenses, that is, expenses resulting from measures which comply with the definition of restructuring according to IFRS

-Operating Profit (Non-IFRS), Cloud Gross Margin (Non-IFRS), Operating Margin (Non-IFRS), Effective Tax Rate (Non-IFRS), and Earnings per Share (Non-IFRS)
+Cloud gross profit (non-IFRS), Operating Profit (non-IFRS), Cloud Gross Margin (non-IFRS), Operating Margin (non-IFRS), Effective Tax Rate (non-IFRS), and Earnings per Share (non-IFRS)

-Operating profit, cloud gross margin, operating margin, effective tax rate, and earnings per share denominated as operating profit (non-IFRS), cloud gross margin (non-IFRS), operating margin (non-IFRS), effective tax rate (non-IFRS), and earnings per share (non-IFRS) have been adjusted from the respective IFRS measures by adjusting for the aforementioned operating expenses (non-IFRS) and the income tax effects thereon.
+Cloud gross profit, operating profit, cloud gross margin, operating margin, effective tax rate, and earnings per share denominated as cloud gross profit (non-IFRS), operating profit (non-IFRS), cloud gross margin (non-IFRS), operating margin (non-IFRS), effective tax rate (non-IFRS), and earnings per share (non-IFRS) have been adjusted from the respective IFRS measures by adjusting for the aforementioned operating expenses (non-IFRS) and the income tax effects thereon.

 Constant Currencies Information